 The Consumer segment includes a broad range of products used in the baby care, skin care, oral care, wound care and women’s health care fields, as well as nutritional and over-the-counter pharmaceutical products, and wellness and prevention platforms.
 The Baby Care franchise includes the JOHNSON’S Baby line of products.
-The brands in the Skin Care franchise include the AVEENO,CLEAN & CLEAR, JOHNSON’S Adult, NEUTROGENA, RoC, LUBRIDERM, DABAO and VENDOME product lines.
-Brands in the Oral Care franchise include the LISTERINE and REMBRANDT oral care lines, as well as REACH interdental products.
-The Wound Care franchise includes BAND-AID brand adhesive bandages and NEOSPORIN First Aid products. brands in the Women’s Health franchise are CAREFREE pantiliners; o.b. tampons and STAYFREE sanitary protection products.
-The principal nutritional line is SPLENDA No Calorie Sweetener.
-Over-the-counter medicines include the broad family of TYLENOL acetaminophen products; SUDAFED cold, flu and allergy products; ZYRTEC allergy products; MOTRIN IB ibuprofen products; and PEPCID AC Acid Controller.
-These products are marketed to the general public and sold both to retail outlets and distributors throughout the world.
+The brands in the Skin Care franchise include the AVEENO; CLEAN & CLEAR; DABAO; JOHNSON’S Adult; LUBRIDERM; NEUTROGENA; RoC; and VENDOME product lines.
+Brands in the Oral Care franchise include the LISTERINE oral care lines.
+The Wound Care franchise includes BAND-AID brand adhesive bandages and NEOSPORIN first aid products.
+Brands in the Women’s Health franchise outside of North America are STAYFREE and CAREFREE sanitary pad and o.b. tampon brands.
+The principal nutritional line is SPLENDA, No Calorie Sweetener.
+Over-the-counter medicines include the broad family of TYLENOL acetaminophen products; SUDAFED cold, flu and allergy products; ZYRTEC allergy products; MOTRIN IB ibuprofen products; and PEPCID line of heartburn products.
+These products are marketed to the general public and sold both to retail outlets and distributors across the world.

 Medical Devices and Diagnostics

 The Medical Devices and Diagnostics segment includes a broad range of products used in the professional fields by physicians, nurses, hospitals, and clinics.
 These include products to treat cardiovascular disease; orthopaedic and neurological products; blood glucose monitoring and insulin delivery products; general surgery, biosurgical, and energy products; professional diagnostic products; infection prevention products; and disposable contact lenses.
 These products are distributed to wholesalers, hospitals and retailers both directly and through surgical supply and other distributors.

 Johnson & Johnson

-NEW BRUNSWICK NJ 08933
+NEW BRUNSWICK NJ 08933-0001